Get in Touch

 Aim:

-To measure (a) diameter of a small spherical/cylindrical body and (b) to measure internal diameter and depth of a given beaker/calorimeter using Vernier Callipers and (c) hence find its volume
+(c) To measure internal diameter and depth of given beaker using Vernier Calipers and (d) hence find its volume

 Apparatus: